michaelbev/interview-template-eng-leadership/README.md

 * How does your role relate to engineering?
 * What do you need from this role?

-## Interviewer - Hiring Manaver
+## Interviewer - Hiring Manager

 * What do you need from this role?
+* What is the history of this position?
 * What are some challenges I would face in this job?
+* How do you define success for this job?

 ## Interviewee

-* Who I am
+* Who I am...
-* Why I am excited by the opportunity
+* Why I am excited by the opportunity...
-* How my experience and strengths align to the job requirements
+* How my experience and strengths align to the job requirements..

 ## Engineering practices